Skip to main content

 It will look something like this:

 Each installation script will have a unique Client Token.
-The Client Token is used to access Content via the Candu SDK.
-This can also be found from the Workspaces tab under Access Keys.
+The Client Token is used to access Content via the Candu SDK and can also be found in the Workspaces tab under Access Keys.

 Step 2: Whitelist Your Domains